 Under the research collaboration and license option agreement, Surface paid an upfront technology access fee of \$250,000 and makes milestone payments upon completion of each of four designated milestones for the first target antigen specified in the agreement.
 For the second target antigen, Surface is obligated to make payments to the Company based on time incurred by the Company in the conduct of the work plan described in the agreement.
 Surface is required to reimburse the Company for expenses incurred (i) in the conduct of the work plan as detailed in the research funding budget and (ii) for patent filings and prosecution of the Company's program intellectual property as described in the agreement.
 The exercise of each option would also entail a license fee and annual maintenance fees, and in the case of the product license, royalties and additional milestone payments.
-We have invoiced for service fee payments of \$0 and \$123,276 for work conducted under the agreement for the years ended December 31, 2020 and 2019, respectively.
 This agreement will expire upon the latest of the expiration of both research programs and all evaluation and testing periods.
-During the year ended December 31, 2020, the Company recorded \$50,000 of revenue for an annual maintenance fee for the exclusive product license.
-During the year ended December 31, 2019, the Company recorded \$400,000 of revenue related to its agreement with Surface, of which \$300,000 was due to the purchase by Surface of its exclusive product license option and \$100,000 was for the exclusive research tool license.
+During the year ended December 31, 2021 the Company recorded \$850,000 of revenue for a product license for the first target.
+During each of the years ended December 31, 2021 and 2020, the Company recorded \$50,000 of revenue for an annual maintenance fee for the exclusive product license.